bulletmark/mpr/README.md

 ```
 usage: mpr config [-h]

-Open the mpr configuration file with your $VISUAL editor.
+Open the mpr configuration file with your editor.

 options:
   -h, --help  show this help message and exit

-aliases: <none>
+aliases: cf
 ```

 ## Compatibility Notes